 The interim financial report is prepared in accordance with International Accounting Standard (IAS) 34, Interim Financial Reporting, and contains condensed financial statements, in that it does not include all of the notes that would be required in a complete set of financial statements, but rather selected explanatory notes.
-However, the primary financial statements are presented in the format consistent with the consolidated financial statements as presented in the Company's Annual Report on Form 20-F for the year ended December 31, 2022 (the 2022 Form 20-F) in accordance with IAS 1, Presentation of Financial Statements.
+However, the primary financial statements are presented in the format consistent with the consolidated financial statements as presented in our Annual Report 2022 in accordance with IAS 1, Presentation of Financial Statements.